mattlewis92/angular-bootstrap-confirm/README.md

 #### is-open
 A 2-way bound variable to control if the popover is currently open or not.

-#### focus-confirm-button
+#### focus-button
-Whether to auto focus the confirm button.
-Default true.
+Set to either `confirm` or `cancel` to focus the confirm or cancel button.
+If omitted, by default it will not focus either button.

 #### is-disabled
 Whether to disable showing the popover.
 Default false.